The 25 Xbox One games that every collection needs

 Enjoyed zipping around the Franco-Italian countryside in Forza Horizon 2?
 Well, you'll find plenty to love in Horizon 3, most notably a brand new location: the diverse terrain of Australia, spanning mud, sand, streets, and fields alike.

 Everything looks spectacular, and even more so with HDR support on the Xbox One S – but, while the basic approach is delivering more of the same for the series, the sheer quantity of events and objectives is massive, and it's an absolute blast throughout.
-Really dazzling stuff.
+Really dazzling stuff, plus there's some brilliant Hot Wheels DLC to snag if you ever run out of things to do.

 Buy Forza Horizon 3 here from the Xbox Store